 Housing Exemption and Termination

 Ohio University requires all first and second year students to reside on campus and participate in a meal plan for two full academic years (4 semesters).
 A full academic year consists of fall and spring semesters.
 This requirement is commonly referred to as a “parietal rule”.
-Students wishing to be exempted from university housing and/or meal plan must meet at least one of the criteria below and submit a Housing Exemption/Termination Request Form for review and approval.
+Students wishing to be exempted from university housing and/or meal plan must meet at least one of the criteria below and submit a Housing Exemption/Termination Request Form for review and approval prior to the deadline.
 Students should allow 14-21 days for the initial review process.

 Those seeking an exemption must meet one of the following criteria:

-- Student is a Veteran Submit a copy of DD-214 discharge papers.
+- Veteran Status: Submit a copy of DD-214 discharge papers.
 18 months of active duty is required in order to be exempt from the parietal rule.

-- Student is Married or a Single Parent Student must submit a copy of their marriage certificate or child’s birth certificate along with a copy of the most recent tax return showing that child(ren) as a dependent.
+- Married or a Single Parent: Student must submit a copy of their marriage certificate or child’s birth certificate along with a copy of the most recent tax return showing that child(ren) as a dependent.
 Spouse or child must reside with the student within the 50 driving mile commuter radius (see below) in order to qualify for this exemption.

 - The student submits a Housing Exemption Request Form or a Meal Plan Termination / Change Request Form along with supporting documentation/forms to the Housing and Residence Life Office at 215 Living Learning Center, 111 South Green Dr. Athens, Ohio, 45701.

 - Forms must be completed and submitted 45 days prior to the start of the semester to avoid accruing charges.
 Those who submit after 45 days prior must submit no later than the first Monday of the semester and will subject to the refund schedule.